totalspectrum/llvm-propeller2/wiki.md

 The simplest way to make LLVM compatible with propeller is to divide the cog memory into various sections for various compiler features.
 This section defines that layout.

 ### Register Definition
 Cog memory is 512 longs.
 The last 16 are special registers (0x1f0 - 0x1ff, so we will use the previous 16 registers (0x1e0 - 0x1ef) as general purpose registers for the compiler.
-So r0 = 0x1e0, r1 = 0x1e1, etc. We'll also need a stack pointer and maybe a link register.
-We'll deal with this later.
-2 more registers will be reserved for this.
+So r0 = 0x1e0, r1 = 0x1e1, etc. PTRA is used as the stack pointer, and PTRB is used sort of as a frame pointer, though it's considered used every time (so every time a frame index is referenced, it will save PTRA to PTRB, adjust PTRB, then perform the memory operatio at PTRB).

 ### Stack
 We'll need a stack for calling functions, etc. The first 256 longs of the look-up RAM will be a fixed stack for calls and such.
 So, the stack starts at 0x0 and grows up to 0x0ff.
 Initially we'll just use HUB RAM so that a typical architecture's load/store instructions can translate directly to rdlong/wrlong for memory read/writes, but eventually we'll add distinction between memories so that stack operatiosn use rdlut/wrlut, and normal memory operations needing the hub RAM will use rdlong/wrlong.